thibaut-dst/CSV-Based-Algorithmic-Trading-Backtester/performance.md

 ## Performance Interpretation

 ### Overall Assessment
-The portfolio experienced a **negative return of -0.78%**, indicating losses during the backtest period.
-The Sharpe ratio of -3.016 suggests **poor risk-adjusted performance**.
+The portfolio experienced a **negative return of -0.99%**, indicating losses during the backtest period.
+The Sharpe ratio of -2.677 suggests **poor risk-adjusted performance**.

 ### Risk Profile
-The strategy experienced a maximum drawdown of **2.86%**, representing the largest peak-to-trough decline.
+The strategy experienced a maximum drawdown of **3.28%**, representing the largest peak-to-trough decline.
 This is considered a **low-risk** drawdown level.

 ### Trading Effectiveness
 - **Win Rate:** 48.1% of trading periods were profitable
 - **Execution Quality:** 100.0% order success rate
-- **Strategy Diversity:** 2 different strategies deployed
+- **Strategy Diversity:** 1 different strategies deployed

 ### Strategy Analysis
-- **Top Performer:** RandomBuyAndSellStrategy_AMZN with +0.00% return
+- **Top Performer:** RandomBuyAndSellStrategy_AAPL with -0.19% return
-- **Underperformer:** RandomBuyAndSellStrategy_AAPL with -0.01% return
+- **Underperformer:** RandomBuyAndSellStrategy_AAPL with -0.19% return
 - **Portfolio Effect:** Diversification across strategies did not prevent overall losses

 ---